 How To Play

-The aim of Bond Street Blackjack is to obtain more cards than the dealer without exceeding 21.
+The aim of the live casino game Bond Street Blackjack is to obtain more cards than the dealer without exceeding 21.

 The ultimate winning hand is Blackjack - this occurs when the first two cards dealt equal 21 exactly.